 The protocol instance receives events from the parent SAE process.

 — Com.
-Indicates receipt of an SAE Commit message (authentication transaction sequence number 1) with a status of 0.
+Indicates receipt of an SAE Commit message (authentication transaction sequence number 1) with a status of 0 or 126.

 — Con.
 Indicates receipt of an SAE Confirm message (authentication transaction sequence number 2) with a status of 0.